 - Pangamic acid: An ester derived from gluconic acid and dimethylglycine

 - Calcium pangamate: The calcium salt of pangamic acid

 - N, N-Dimethylglycine (DMG): A derivative of the amino acid glycine

 It is clear from the above definitions that these are three different compounds that should not be construed to be the same thing.

 To confuse the matter even more, the meaning of Vitamin B15 differs depending on geographic location.
-In other words, the USA infers that Vitamin B15 is pangamic acid; while Russia infers that Vitamin B15 is calcium pangamate.
+The United States infers that Vitamin B15 is pangamic acid; while Russia infers that Vitamin B15 is calcium pangamate.
 But not the same calcium pangamate listed above!
 In Russia it is believed to be a combination of the calcium salt of pangamic acid (calcium pangamate), calcium gluconate and N,N-dimethylglycine (DMG), which they call Calgam.

-Try to be patient, although you may feel that you have just been thrown into the deep end of chemistry terminology, it will all come together as you keep reading!
+Now try to be patient even though you may feel that you have just been thrown into the deep end of chemistry terminology.
+It will all come together as you keep reading…I promise!

 In the 1960’s, Bukin and Garkina of the Russian Academy of Medical Sciences filed for a US Patent for a process of manufacturing pangamic acid as a calcium salt.
 The patent was granted in September of 1975 and they called their product “calcium pangamate”.
 However, as you just learned, this product was actually a mixture that included the calcium salt of pangamic acid, calcium gluconate and N, N-dimethylglycine (DMG).